Meerkat adventures, Oudtshoorn

 How to get here

 The closest airport to Oudtshoorn is George, about 65km away.
 (George is in the centre of the Garden Route).
 From George take the N12 north over the spectacular Outeniqua mountain pass.
 Depending on photographic stops, it will take you under an hour to get to Oudtshoorn.
-Alternatively, if you’re coming from Cape Town, it is about a 5-hour drive along the R62.
-From Port Elizabeth, it’s also just over 5 hours’ drive.
+Alternatively, if you’re coming from Cape Town, it is about a five-hour drive along the R62.
+From Port Elizabeth, it’s also just over five hours’ drive.
 Take the N2 westwards and at George, take the N12 north.
 De Zeekoe is only 8km from the western edge of Oudtshoorn, along the R328 to Mossel Bay.
-You’ll be instructed about where to rendezvous with Devey Glinister in the early morning.

 Around the area